Pollution Rule Is Boon for Richest Refiners, Blow for Weakest

 Most large ships now use what is known as bunker fuel, a thick, sulfurous type of fuel that is often composed of residual oils, or the leftovers after diesel and gasoline have been separated from crude oil through refining.

-That is bad news for simpler refineries in Europe and the U.S. East Coast, which will be stuck a glut of high sulfur fuel leftovers they will be forced to sell at huge discount, Mr. Follette said.

-That is bad news for simpler refineries in Europe and the U.S. East Coast that aren't able to process the dregs of the barrel into more valuable fuels and which will stuck with a glut of high sulfur fuel leftovers they will be forced to sell at huge discount, Mr. Follette said.
+That is bad news for simpler refineries in Europe and the U.S. East Coast that aren't able to process the dregs of the barrel into more valuable fuels and which will be stuck with a glut of high-sulfur fuel leftovers they will be forced to sell at huge discount, Mr. Follette said.

 Companies including ExxonMobil, Chevron Corp., Marathon Petroleum Corp. and Valero Energy Corp. have some of the nation's most complex refineries, according to Stratas Advisors global refinery rankings.